perkzen/mbajk-ml-web-service/README.md

   ├── models <- Scripts for training predictive models and using models for prediction ├── serve <- Scripts for serving models as web services ├── client <- Source code for the user interface
+  ├── validation <- Scripts for data validation
+  |── tests <- Tests for the project
+  |── utils <- Utility functions
   └── visualization <- Scripts for visualization

 ```